CoreWCF/samples/CONTRIBUTING.md

 # How to contribute

 The easiest way to contribute is to open an issue and start a discussion.
+The community is welcome to submit additional samples to this repo.

 Samples should be:
-* Small and demonstrate a single concept
+* Targeted - Each sample should be small and demonstrate a single feature or concept
 * Self contained - you should be able to copy the folder for the sample and not have to go hunting for helper classes
-* Simple to follow
+* Simple to follow - the simpler the code is, the easier it is for other developers to be able to follow, and to be able to copy snippets from for use in their projects
 * Minimal dependencies - don't reference other nuget packages or frameworks if they are not critical to the functionality of the sample
-* Paired for client and server, or supply any special instructions for creating a client using svc-util.
+* Paired with samples for client and server, or supply any special instructions for creating a client using svcutil.
-* Targeting the latest released version of CoreWCF
+* Targeting the latest released version of CoreWCF - Please use a draft PR until the corresponding feature is complete and included in a release.

 Also read this first: [Being a good open source citizen](https://hackernoon.com/being-a-good-open-source-citizen-9060d0ab9732#.x3hocgw85)